ArnaudHemmerle/tutorial_GenX/README.md

+# Tutorials GenX

-TutorialGenX.ipynb is a small tutorial on how to fill in the different parameters in GenX (https://aglavic.github.io/genx/index.html)
+Here you will find small tutorials on how to use GenX (https://aglavic.github.io/genx/index.html).

+## howto_batch
+The notebook ```batch_genx.ipynb``` details the different steps on how to use GenX with command lines.
+The aim is to batch fits for XRR without the GUI.
+To do so we edit the .hgx files, which are just hdf5 files.

+The script ```batch_genx.ipy``` is a condensed script without all the details from the notebook.

+## howto_parameters
+Explains what are the different parameters in the GUI.